CLCStriders/striders/_posts/2016-02-05-paul-northup-vlm-training-2.md

 It’s different than purely setting yourself a target time.
 It’s making a time your mindset, your mantra, something you whisper to yourself in quiet moments.
 Until it becomes real.

 I realise that this might sound really fey and mystic (perhaps it is!).
-And like I said, I&#8217;m no fan of self-help, self-improvement theories which usually see someone getting rich off a combination of a charismatic personality and a neat idea that, when boiled down, distils to plain, old-fashioned commonsense.
+And like I said, I'm no fan of self-help, self-improvement theories which usually see someone getting rich off a combination of a charismatic personality and a neat idea that, when boiled down, distils to plain, old-fashioned commonsense.

 But what I am saying is that – especially on the roads and especially over the longer distances (so, especially in the marathon) – there’s an awful lot of the preparation and race that goes on in the mind.
 I’m starting to train my brain to think of running the London marathon within a certain time frame now.
 And, as the race gets closer, I’ll refine that window down such that I engrain the idea of a particular time in my mind.
 That will become my mantra.
 My circuits will be wired for it.